Don't you hate it when some of your best ideas have been discarded by clients? It's time to bring those ideas back to

-For the first 2 sold logos you get 55% (effective Aug 1, 2012) and after that, you get 75% of the sale price.
-We also deduct a PayPal fee from your share, which is about 3% to 5% (effective May 21, 2014), but you will likely pay a fee to PayPal upon receiving the funds.
+For the first 2 sold logos you get 52% and after that, you get 72% of the sale price.
+We don't deduct a PayPal fee from your share anymore, which was about 3% to 5% (effective May 21, 2014), but you will likely pay a fee to PayPal upon receiving the funds.

 Your profile only shows your own approved logos and the designs you bookmarked on the site.
 Any other information you enter in your profile is private.
 It is not allowed to reveal your private information anywhere on the site.
 Designers and clients are meant to be anonymous; only known by their usernames.

 Working with clients

 When a client buys your logo in most cases you will be contacted for customization.
 You can and should communicate with the client directly.
 Usually the clients need further work on the identity and you can work with client directly for an extra fee outside of StockLogos.
 One of the main objectives of StockLogos is to connect designers and clients for a mutually fruitful business relationship.
 You're not allowed to sell your logos posted on StockLogos to clients who found your logo on StockLogos outside of StockLogos.

 Selling your logos on your own